Math Software Online: MathScore.com

 friends.

 a.
-How many marbles does each friend get?
+How many peppermints does each friend get?

 b.
 How many peppermints are left over?